hotwax/oms-documentation/user-manuals/business-process-models/store.fulfillment.md

 The fulfillment status for packed orders is updated from `Picking` to `Packed` in HotWax Commerce.

-In the event that an order has multiple items and one box isn’t suitable to fit all the items, packing teams can add more boxes or choose the size that suits best for the order items.
+In the event that an order has multiple items and one box isn’t suitable to fit all the items, the packing team can add more boxes or choose the size that suits best for the order items.
 In this scenario, the pre-generated shipping label will not serve that purpose and the packing team will have to regenerate the shipping label.

 ### Unpack Orders